capsidjs/capsule/README.md

 ```

 The difference is `$(this).find(".some-target")` part.
 This selects the elements
 only under each `.some-class` element.
-So this code only have effects under the
+So this code only depends on the elements inside it, which means there is no global
-target of the event handler.

-This is very good because `.some-class`'s event handler only affects the inside
-of itself, which means the effect of the event handler is **local**.
-The effects
-are closed inside of this class.
+dependencies here.

 `capsule` enforces this pattern by providing `query` function to event handlers
 which only finds elements under the given element.